 STUDENT RECORDS/RIGHT TO PRIVACY

-Tusculum College complies with the Federal Family Educational Rights and Privacy Act of 1974 (FERPA) and the Tennessee Student Information in Higher Education Act.
+Tusculum University complies with the Federal Family Educational Rights and Privacy Act of 1974 (FERPA) and the Tennessee Student Information in Higher Education Act.
 While the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
-1232) prohibits the release, to third parties (not inclusive of individuals with an educational need to know), of information contained in a student’s educational records (excepting the notification of parents or guardians of students under the age of 21 in cases of alcohol and drug related violations, and victims in violence related incidents), the College complies with the Tennessee Student Information in Higher Education Act of 2005 in seeking to make student information readily available to students and parents to promote an educational partnership.
-Nonetheless, students or parents requesting such release must complete a form available in the Registrar’s Office to allow the College to work with them while satisfying the federal regula- tions.
+1232) prohibits the release, to third parties (not inclusive of individuals with an educational need to know), of information contained in a student’s educational records (excepting the notification of parents or guardians of students under the age of 21 in cases of alcohol and drug related violations, and victims in violence related incidents), the University complies with the Tennessee Student Information in Higher Education Act of 2005 in seeking to make student information readily available to students and parents to promote an educational partnership.
+Nonetheless, students or parents requesting such release must complete a form available in the Registrar’s Office to allow the University to work with them while satisfying the federal regulations.
 Tusculum students have the right to inspect their records to challenge the accuracy of those records.

 - The student must be provided access to official records directly related to the student.
 This does not include private re- cords maintained by instructional, supervisory or administrative personnel.
 A student who wishes to see his/her records must make an appointment through the Registrar’s Office.
 A student may not remove any materials but is entitled, at his/her own ex- pense, to one (1) copy of any material contained in this file.